Karthi: 2012–present: Career slump and resurgence

-Next, he was seen in the rural family drama, Viruman, directed by M. Muthaiah, his second collaboration with him after Komban.
+Next, he was seen in the rural family drama, Viruman (2022), directed by M. Muthaiah, his second collaboration with him after Komban.
 It too turned out to became commercially successful.
 Post Viruman, he was seen in the magnum opuses, Ponniyin Selvan: I (2022) and Ponniyin Selvan: II (2023), directed by Mani Ratnam.
 He essayed Vallavaraiyan Vandiyadevan in the films, in which his performances received several accolades.
 In between the two films, he also played a dual role, as a father and son in Sardar, which released in 2022.
 It opened to generally positive reviews from both the critics and audience, alike.
-It was a huge commercial success, becoming the highest-grossing film of his career (solo).

 Later in 2023, Karthi have his second release of the year with Japan.
+Next, he co-starred with Arvind Swamy in the drama film, Meiyazhagan (2024) which receives positive reviews.
+In 2026, he appeared in the action comedy film, Vaa Vaathiyaar.

 Personal life

 On 3 July 2011, Karthi married Ranjani Chinnasamy, (Note: Some sources reported her name as Ranjini and the patronymic name as Chinnaswamy.) who graduated with a master's degree in English literature from Stella Maris College, Chennai.
 They were engaged on 29 April 2011 at Ranjani's native village, Goundampalayam in Erode district, and the wedding was held in a traditional Kongu culture at the CODISSIA Trade Fair Complex in Coimbatore.
 The wedding was arranged by the elders of the family.
 They have two children, a daughter and a son.